Darmolyna/remWasteReactApp/README.md

-# googleBuildas
-## Cypress Automation Testing - README
+## React APP Cypress Automation Test for REMWASTE - README

 This project covers UI testing using:
 **Cypress** – for browser-based UI testing